How to Achieve a Cohesive Look Through Design

 For this master bedroom, we focused on selecting items that remind us of the natural world.

-When designing a space, it is common to believe that all materials have to "match" - meaning, if your side table has silver accents, then your coffee table, barstools, lamps, etc. must also have the same silver finishes.
+When designing a space, it is common to believe that all materials have to "match" - meaning, if your side table has silver accents, then your coffee table, barstools, lamps, etc., must also have the same silver finishes.
 We strongly encourage our clients to steer away from matching every piece.
-By mixing materials like woods, metals, and fabrics you give dimension and interest to spaces and can in fact pair nicely with each other if done correctly.
+By mixing materials like woods, metals, and fabrics, you give dimension and interest to spaces and can, in fact, pair nicely with each other if done correctly.

-In this kitchen, we mixed white painted cabinets with dark floating wood shelves and complemented the contrast by using a backsplash that pulls both colors together.
+In this kitchen, we mixed white painted cabinets with dark floating wood shelves and complemented the contrast using a backsplash that pulls both colors together.

 Instead of matching every piece, we have created cohesion by carefully selecting various elements.